holingoko/linguistica/readme.md

 modify the source code of the application by moving language translation files to the directory set via:

-Settings... > Application > User Added Languages Directory
+Settings... > Application > User-Added Languages Directory

 Note that {} in translations indicates a word or phrase will be substituted in at runtime, and numbers within curly braces {0}, {1}, etc. indicate order of